cloudfoundry/cli/plugin_examples/README.md

  within a plugin's `Run(...)` method.
 The `Run(...)` method receives the `cliConnection` as its first argument.

-The `plugin.CliCommand([]args)` returns the output printed by the command and an error.
+The `cliConnection.CliCommand([]args)` returns the output printed by the command and an error.
 The output is returned as a slice of strings.
 The error will be present if the call to the CLI command fails.

 See the [calling CLI commands example](github.com/cloudfoundry/plugin_examples/call_cli_cmd/main/call_cli_cmd.go) included in this repo.